Encourages Community-Based Prevention Education and Training for Teachers, Caregivers, and Students

 Senators Mike Braun (R-IN) and Ben Ray Luján (D-NM) cosponsored the legislation.

 Jenna Quinn has been an outspoken advocate for survivors of child sexual abuse and was the driving force behind what is now known as Jenna’s Law in Texas.
-Unanimously passed by the Texas State Senate and House, Jenna’s Law was the first child sexual abuse prevention law in the U.S. that mandates K-12 trainings for students and school staff and was amended in 2017 to include sex trafficking prevention education in schools.
+Unanimously passed by the Texas State Senate and House, Jenna’s Law was the first child sexual abuse prevention law in the U.S. named after a survivor that mandates K-12 trainings for students and school staff and was amended in 2017 to include sex trafficking prevention education in schools.
 More than half of all states have adopted a form of Jenna’s Law.

 After Jenna’s Law passed in Texas in 2009, a study found educators reported child sexual abuse at a rate almost four times greater after training than during their pre-training career.